 • In Sec.
-5, we provide experimental evidence that both approaches work well in practice; in particular, we show that approximate lineage can compress real data by orders of magnitude even with very low error, (Sec.
+5, we provide experimental evidence that both approaches work well in practice; in particular, we show that approximate lineage can compress real data by orders of magnitude, e.g. 40: 1 for sufficient lineage and 171: 1 for polynomial lineage (Sec.
 5.2), provide high quality explanations (Sec.
 5.3) and provide large performance improvements (Sec.
 5.4).
-Our experiments use data from the Gene Ontology database [14, 52] and a probabilistic database of IMDB [35] linked with reviews from Amazon.
+Our experiments use data from the Gene Ontology database [13, 50] and a probabilistic database of IMDB reviews [33].

-We discuss related work in Sec.
+We discuss related work in more detail in Sec.
 6 and conclude in Sec.
 7.